graph TD

 | 2 | health_index | 70.9 | -0.93 | 0.77 | -1.20 |

-All t-statistics are small (well below 2), confirming that balance holds regardless of whether we use three plan dummies or a single binary indicator.
+What it teaches: Balance holds regardless of whether we use three plan dummies or a single binary indicator.
 The binary specification pools all non-catastrophic plans together, which is simpler but loses information about differences across plan types.
+This illustrates a general point: the choice of treatment variable definition can affect granularity but should not affect the core balance result if randomization worked.

 hie = pd.read_csv(DATA + "ch1/rand_utilization.csv")